grekovs/blog/about.markdown

 ---
 layout: page
-title: Main
+title: About
 permalink: /about/
 ---

-Hello.
-This is my blog where I post from time to time on legal topics which interest me.
-If you find them interesting and want to chat feel free to email me at sergey@grekov.co.uk.
+Welcome to my blog where I post from time to time on topics that interest me.
+You can reach me at sergey@grekov.co.uk.